Untitled (Jazz Musicians)

 Untitled (Jazz Musicians) is an outdoor sculpture by American artist John Spaulding.
 It is located on the border of Indiana University-Purdue University Indianapolis (IUPUI) campus, near downtown Indianapolis, Indiana, at the corner intersection of Indiana Avenue and West Street.
-The sculpture faces the historic Madame Walker Theatre Center, which is located across the street.
+The sculpture faces the historic Madam Walker Legacy Center, which is located across the street.

 Description

 Untitled (Jazz Musicians) is a quintet of linear jazz musicians fabricated in bronze.
 Each figure represents a jazz musician who was influential to the artist, and Indiana Avenue.
 Spaulding’s father, James, is playing guitar; his older brother, James Spaulding Jr., is playing saxophone; the bass-player figure represents Larry Ridley; Freddie Hubbard is on trumpet; and "Killer" Ray Appleton is on the drums.

 Each bronze linear figure has a circular bronze base welded at its feet that is then situated upon a riser of concrete block.
 The dimensions of the sculpture as a whole are 8'5" x 19' x 19' (3 x 6 x 6 m).
 Each sculpture base is circular, approximately 1'6" (46 cm) in diameter and 1" (25 mm) in height.
 Each figure, not including its base, has a height of 8'5" (2.6 m).
 The exception is the seated drummer figure, which is approximately 4'6" (1.4 m) in height.
 Each figure has different width as follows: The saxophone player is 1'5" (1 ft) wide, the bass player is 3'1" (3 ft) wide, the drummer is 3'11" (3 ft) wide, the trumpet player figure is 2'8" (2 ft) wide, and the guitarist is 2'3" (2 ft) wide.